País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9

 Coffee-Japan Project

-The Coffee-Japan Project, funded by the Japanese government, supports 300 smallholder farmers in Arabica cultivation across eight villages in Phonxay and Viengkham districts.
-Farmers are trained by Japanese organisation, Saka no Tochu, in cultivation and processing techniques, and infrastructure investment improves production efficiency.
+The Coffee-Japan Project, funded by the Japanese Government, supports 300 smallholder farmers in Arabica cultivation across eight villages in Phonxay and Viengkham districts.
+Farmers are trained by the Japanese organisation, Saka no Tochu, in cultivation and processing techniques.
+An infrastructure investment also improves production efficiency.

-The project aims to help farmers to improve coffee cultivation and enhance the quality of life for entire villages.
+The project aims to help improve coffee cultivation and enhance the quality of life for entire villages.

 The Coffee-Japan Project emphasises support, collaboration, and strong connections.
 It works closely with Saka no Tochu and Saffron Coffee to access the Japanese market, establishing partnerships with Japanese companies to strengthen trade opportunities.